Introduction

 A combination of MBA and law is a unique asset for the corporate world and law firms.
-A graduate of a good law school takes away skills that are applicable in almost any walk of life.
+A graduate of a good law school adds the skills that are applicable in almost any walk of life.
 Skills such as good communication, problem-solving, risk identification, and dispute resolution are priceless in the world of business.

-a) Applying for a business management job straight after law school:
+Applying for a business management job straight after law school

 The answer lies in facing up to your interests and positioning yourself as a smart, dynamic, creative guy with the added benefit of legal skills and knowledge.
 Your resume must reflect this approach.
 Look around for the same kind of recruiters who visit the top B-schools, and show them how you can add value.